Devjosef/Devjosef/README.md

 I'm a full-stack developer from Sweden, currently working as both front and backend for various web applications, distributed systems, and microservices.

-- Building web applications, microservices, open source projects, and IoT misc from the ground up.
+- Building web applications, microservices, open-source projects, and IoT misc from the ground up.
 - Passionate about solving complex problems.
 By destructuring, half the problem is understanding it.
 - I enjoy reading the latest tech articles, and exploring new documentation.
 Or a good book for inspiration.
 - Fascinated by new use-cases for common applications or tools.
 And the extensibility of common items & hardware using IoT.